matthewmodestino/outliers/README.md

 Replace this with whatever timechart generating search makes sense for you!

 I have also simply provided text files with the SPL for each method if you want to skip installing the sample app.

+KNOWN ISSUE : Timepicker on timewrap dash is not integrated into the searches, was working with fixed timeframe in the SPL, will open issue and fix when i have the chance.